 “Police were called out to your daycare today and your daughter has passed away.”

 “Which one!?!?!”
 Chris and I both yelled.
 “HADLEY,” He said.

 Chris was driving back from Lansing and I could hear him yelling.
 The officer took the phone out of my hand.
-I was screaming and crying and I am pretty sure everyone in that office heard me.
-My doctor was holding me and Emily was hugging me.
+I was screaming.
+My doctor was holding me.
 I must have sat in there for another 10 minutes or so because leaving that exam room meant that it was real.
 I had to deal with it.

 We finally got in the car and Emily drove as I wailed and asked, “Why?”
 I remember sobbing, “My baby, my baby, she’s so sweet.”
 Over and Over.
 I wanted to drive straight to where Haddie was, but the detective said that I was not allowed to do that.
 We had to meet the detectives at a fire station.
-We pulled in and your Daddy was there and he was holding your sister.
-I opened the car door and Eloise ran to me and hugged me she immediately asked, “Where’s Haddie”.
+We pulled in and Chris was already there and he was holding Eloise.
+I opened the car door and Eloise ran to me and hugged me she immediately asked, “Where’s Haddie?”.

 We went inside and met with 2 detectives, CPS, the Medical Examiner, and several victim’s advocates.
 They started by telling us that 2 adults in the daycare did CPR until the paramedics arrived and they took over but it was too late.
 They then started asking us questions like, “Does she sleep with a blanket?”
 “Does she have any health issues?”
 “Has she experienced and trauma lately?”
 This whole time I kept asking them when I can see Haddie.
 They informed me that I could not see her and she was being transported to Blodgett for an autopsy.
 She was a healthy, happy 9 month old baby.
 They had no answers for us and we were just supposed to go home.
 How do you go home with out your child?